zuosus/georgetso.github.io/_posts/2025-08-25-surname-project-merge.md

 ---
-title: "A Day of Merging: Unifying Frontend and Backend in a Single Cloudflare Worker"
+title: "Merging Frontend and Backend in a Single Cloudflare Worker"
 date: 2025-08-25
 ---

-Today, August 25, 2025, marks a significant step in the development of the `surname` project, focusing on unifying our frontend (OpenNext.js) and backend (Hono.dev) into a single Cloudflare Worker.
+On August 25, 2025, a significant step was made in the development of the `surname` project, focusing on unifying the frontend (OpenNext.js) and backend (Hono.dev) into a single Cloudflare Worker.
 This approach streamlines deployment and maintenance, moving away from separate deployments for each service.

-### The Unification Challenge: One Worker to Rule Them All
+### The Unification Challenge

-Previously, our OpenNext.js frontend and Hono.dev backend were deployed as separate Cloudflare Workers.
+Previously, the OpenNext.js frontend and Hono.dev backend were deployed as separate Cloudflare Workers.
 The goal was to merge them into a single project, allowing the backend API to be accessible under a `/api/*` path relative to the frontend's host.
 This simplifies domain management and internal routing.

 ### Technical Solution: Merging Handlers

-The core of this unification lies in intelligently routing requests within a single Cloudflare Worker's `fetch` handler.
+The core of this unification lies in routing requests within a single Cloudflare Worker's `fetch` handler.
 By leveraging the `URL` object, we can inspect the request path and direct it to the appropriate handler:

 ```typescript
 import { createHandler } from "opennextjs";